robeltt/Racing-Telemetry-Db/README.md

 # Racing — A Polyglot Telemetry System for Motorcycle Racing

 ![Racing telemetry](image.webp)
-A real-time race-telemetry pipeline that demonstrates **polyglot persistence**: a single stream of simulated motorcycle-racing data is published over **MQTT** and routed, by message type, into the database best suited to it:
+a single stream of simulated motorcycle-racing data is published over **MQTT** and routed, by message type, into the database best suited to it: